-- 10 Power key (9): Switches the unit on and off.
-Opens the transmitter menu - 11 Frequency key 🕖: Selects frequency.
-Menu navigation key - 12 Up and down arrows 1 2: Adjusts the output signal level.
-Scrolls through the menu options - 13 Measure key Used to take voltage and impedance measurements.
+- 10 Power key (a): Switches the unit on and off.
+Opens the transmitter menu

+- 11 Frequency key 1: Selects frequency.

+Menu navigation key

+- 12 Up and down arrows 1 3: Adjusts the output signal level.

+- Scrolls through the menu options

+- Measure key (4): Used to take voltage and impedance measurements.

 Opens a sub menu.